 - swim team participating in the SouthPark Swim League

 - 6 tennis courts – 4 hard and 2 clay – all of which are lighted

 - 1 full time tennis pro and 2 assistant tennis pros

 - tennis teams and clinics for men, women, and children

-- summer tennis and swim camps for kids
+- summer tennis camps for kids

 - availability of individual and small group tennis lessons